UnclassedPenguin/bales/README.md

 ## Current Status

 Not currently really ready for others to use.
-If you really wanted to, you can git clone this repository, creat the  config.yaml at ~/.config/bales/config.yaml and then `go build main.go`.
+If you really wanted to, you can git clone this repository, create the  config.yaml at ~/.config/bales/config.yaml and then `go build main.go`.
 If it were me, I'd `go build -o bales main.go` then you can put bales in your path somewhere. bales -h will give you help usage.

 ### Example ~/.config/bales/config.yaml